Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Simplices and simplicial complexes shouldn't be foreign to those artists working with 3D rendering.
 In this area, they go by the name of **meshes**, which are just simplicial complexes constructed only gluing 2-simplices, plus some extra data we will discuss below.

-Meshes have different implementations on different frameworks, but here is a quite minimalistic one we'll use here:
+Meshes have different implementations on different frameworks, but here is a quite minimalistic one we'll use in this post:

 {{< highlight cpp "linenos=table,hl_lines=0,linenostart=1" >}}
 struct Mesh{